BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/docs/01_1_Introducing_Bitcoin.md

 > 📖 **_What is a layer-2 protocol?_** A layer-2 Bitcoin protocol
 works on top of Bitcoin.

-> 📖 **_What is Lightning?_** A layer-2 Bitcoin protocol that locks
+> 📖 **_What is Lightning?_** It's a layer-2 Bitcoin protocol that
-coins with smart contracts and then allows them to be transacted "off-chain".
+locks coins with smart contracts and then allows them to be transacted "off-chain".
 We are seeking funding for a "Learning Lightning from the Command Line" course, but in the meantime you can find our old, out-of-date material on the topic in the [Lightning directory on